 Beware as well that there is an older version of essiac, called the four herb formula, and that formula is public knowledge.
 Many essiac tea companies sell only this type because they don't have the eight herb formula.
 They will market the older four herb essiac as "the original."
 While it's true that they have the original essiac, it's not the best essiac, and that is a very important distinction!
 Don't be fooled.
 You can see proof of our connection to the updated eight herb formula here.

 We know that the eight herb formula is a more effective form of essiac, and therefore we only offer eight herb essiac on this website.
-The eight herb formula has a serving size of 3 oz. each dose.
+The eight herb formula has a serving size of 3 oz. each serving.
 Four herb essiac carries a serving size of 2 oz.
 When you consume 8 herb essiac, you are consuming the same amount of the older four herb formula but then adding the additional four herbs that help enhance the effectiveness of the original four herbs.
 You're not missing out on anything at all!

 Our formula was tested clinically at the Brusch Medical Research Center in Cambridge, MA.
 Dr. Charles Brusch worked with Rene Caisse to develop the ideal form of orally administered essiac, and the resulting eight herb formula is the same one that we carry on this website.